healthdisparities/pastrami/README.md

 ```
 The whitespace separating the column is tab (shown as spaces here for formatting reasons).
 Any lines starting with # are ignored.

+## Toy example
+To test out Pastrami, toy example is provided in this git repo: https://github.com/healthdisparities/pastrami_example